 A copy of any applicable Prime Agreement will be attached to a Work Assignment and by reference made a part of this Subconsultant Agreement.

-The Subconsultant further agrees to be bound by any modification of a Prime Agreement that may occur from time to time.
-The Consultant agrees to notify the Subconsultant of all such changes on a timely basis.
+Consultant may, by a written order at any time during the term of this Agreement, make changes within the general scope of this Agreement or applicable WOAM, as applicable, in any one or more of the following: 1.
+Description of the services to be performed; 2.
+Time of performance of the services (e.g., hours of the day, days of the week, etc.); 3.
+Place of performance of the services; 4.
+Drawings, designs, or specifications; 5.
+Method of shipment or packing; 6.
+Place of inspection, delivery, or acceptance.
+If any such change causes an increase or decrease in any hourly rate, the WOAM value or the time required for performance of any part of the work under this Agreement or applicable WOAM, Subconsultant must notify Prime of such effect before proceeding, and the Prime may make a written modification to the Agreement or applicable WOAM, and make an equitable adjustment in any one or more of the following terms: (1) value; (2) hourly rates; (3) delivery schedule; or (4) other affected items..

-When and as subject to a specific Prime Contract, the following additional Prime Contract Flow-Down Provisions apply to this Agreement
+When and as subject to a specific Prime Contract, the following additional Prime Contract Flow-Down Provisions apply to this Agreement:

 If a specific Prime agreement is with a nonexempt Federal department or agency, the following specific contract provisions are required of all consultants and subconsultants with whom they do business, including posting of the required Federal Notice, per Executive Order 13496: